Salió el Sol

 "Salió el Sol" ("The Sun Came Out") is the third single by Don Omar taken from his album King of Kings.
-The song appears in Grand Theft Auto IV.
+The song appears in Grand Theft Auto IV and Twisters (2024).

 Music video

 The music video was released on December 24, 2006.
 Upon release, the video has managed to surpass over 150 million views on YouTube.
 The video is also featured on the DV of the deluxe r-release am King of Kings: Armageddon Edition.